-How to Improve Your Keyword Rankings in Google
+12 Actions That Help Improve Your Google Keyword Rankings

 Conducting a thorough technical SEO audit is necessary to ensure all priority technical issues are addressed.

-4. Focus on the User Experience
+4. Pay Attention To User Experience Signals

 User experience and brand equity are important when it comes to driving organic search visibility.

-While user experience may not be a direct responsibility of a search engine marketer, it’s important that user experience and SEO work together.
+While user experience may not be a direct responsibility of a search engine marketer, it’s important that user experience and SEO work together – especially considering that Google’s algorithm has consistently taken UX into page rankings

+To ensure web visitors are interacting with your website, you should use Google’s Core Web Vitals report.

+This monitors the loading time of each page on your site and generates data to show you which pages are providing good experiences and which need work.

+Mobile web browsing first surpassed desktop in 2017 and now accounts for more than 54% of global traffic.

+If your website is not responsive, you will have a higher bounce rate, which in turn will negatively affect your ranking.

-Here are some of the key elements that present an opportunity to improve UX and SEO:
+Here are some other elements that present an opportunity to improve UX and SEO:

 - Keyword research: Confirm that you’re targeting keywords that have the right search intent and are aligned with the language that your target audiences use.

-- Page tagging: Ensure page tagging is engaging and encourages clicks to your website (title tags, meta descriptions, main headings).
+- Page tagging: Ensure page tagging is engaging and encourages clicks to your website (title tags, meta descriptions, and main headings).

 - Content optimization: Keep users on the page and provide them with another logical destination or next step.
-This involves everything from the navigation to the copy, internal cross-linking, and call-to-actions on your site.
+This involves everything from the navigation to the copy, internal cross-linking, and calls-to-action on your site.

 - Page speed: Give users the content they are requesting quickly and seamlessly across devices.
 Compress images, be mobile-friendly, clean up your code, and speed up your server.

-5. Optimize for Users & Search Engines
+5. Optimize For Users & Search Engines

 Many of us get so fixated on optimizing content for Google that we forget what the end game is – to reach a highly targeted set of humans.

-While search engines and humans have a different way of reading and digesting content, there are certainly commonalities that will help ensure we are creating content with both in mind.
+While search engines and humans have different ways of reading and digesting content, there are certain commonalities that will help ensure we are creating content with both in mind.

 Both robots and humans want us to be: